Constructive Observer Design for Visual Simultaneous Localisation and Mapping: Experimental Results

 To demonstrate the observer described in Theorem \ref{thm:landmark_observer} in a real-world scenario, we gathered video, GPS, and IMU data from a Disco Parrot fixed-wing UAV flying outdoors.
 Image features were identified using OpenCV's goodFeaturesToTrack, and subsequently tracked using OpenCV's calcOpticalFlowPyrLK.
 These image features were then corrected for camera intrinsics and converted to spherical bearing coordinates before being used as landmark inputs to the observer.
 Landmarks are added to the system state after being observed for two frames so that their depths can be initialised from optical flow.
 When a landmark is no longer visible, it is removed from the observer state.

 Initially, the input velocities $U = (\Omega_U, V_U)$ to the system were estimated by combining the GPS signal (to obtain scale information) with egomotion estimated using the IMU and optical flow from the video stream, as outlined in \cite{2011_schill_egomotion}.
 Once sufficiently many landmarks are initialised, the optical flow vectors of each of the landmarks were combined with the existing landmark estimates to compute the input velocity $U = (\Omega_U, V_U)$.
 The observer was implemented using Euler integration with gain parameters set to $k_i = 5.0$ and $\alpha_i = 0.5$ for each $i$.
 The video recorded had a frame rate of $30$ fps, leading to the Euler integration step being set to $\td t = 0.033$ s.
 GPS data was recorded at $25$ Hz in order to compare with the observer's estimated trajectory.
 The observer trajectory was aligned to the GPS trajectory using the Umeyama method \cite{1991_umeyama_TPAMI}.
 Figure \ref{fig:experiment-aligned-trajectories} shows the aligned trajectories according to the observer and according to the GPS in the $x$ and $y$ directions, where the $z$ direction refers to the plane's altitude.
 Figure \ref{fig:experiment-map} shows the final positions of all landmark points in addition to the observer- and GPS-estimated trajectories.
 Figure \ref{fig:experiment-frame} shows a frame taken from the video stream used in the experiment, with lines to represent the optical flow tracking overlaid.
 A video showcasing the feature tracking system is available online\footnote{\url{https://www.youtube.com/watch?v=QzIxh2eM1_s}}.
+The quality of the trajectory and map provided in Figure \ref{fig:experiment-map} show the robustness of the observer to noisy bearing measurements in practice.